 Clinical training abroad in Thailand was a 2-week internship at Mae Fah Luang University in the Chiang Rai Province, which graciously hosted Wongu University students and faculty.
 Ranked as the 6th Green University in Thailand, Mae Fah Luang is located in a beautiful hilly area conducive to learning and is well known for its high-quality teaching, research and service to their community.
 The interns broadened their education with visits to cultural and historical sites in different cities, herb gardens, tea plantations, temples and an elephant sanctuary.

 The China internship abroad was conducted from September 14 – 28, 2018 at the LongHua Hospital of Shanghai University of Traditional Chinese Medicine located in Shanghai, China.
 LongHua Hospital is one of the earliest traditional Chinese medicine clinical centers in China and is widely recognized for its expertise in TCM.

 Wongu is working in partnership with HJ Magnolia International Medical Center.
-HJ Magnolia International Medical Center is a ‘global medical institute that provides cure and relaxation through holistic medicine,’ and currently, we are running fifteen departments, including internal medicine, general surgery, family medicine, rehabilitation medicine, psychiatry, obstetrics & gynecology, anesthesiology, radiology, orthopedic surgery, otolaryngology, neurology, emergency medicine, and dentistry, and two departments of Traditional Korean medicine.
+HJ Magnolia International Medical Center is a “global medical institute that provides care and relaxation through holistic medicine,” and currently, are running fifteen departments, including internal medicine, general surgery, family medicine, rehabilitation medicine, psychiatry, obstetrics & gynecology, anesthesiology, radiology, orthopedic surgery, otolaryngology, neurology, emergency medicine, dentistry, and two departments of Traditional Korean medicine.

 More information here: http://eng.hjmmc.or.kr/